 It’s a dull and dreary day with the temperature hovering around zero and freezing rain is threatened.
 My get-up-and-go disappeared so I gave in and I’ve been reading.
 It’s very strange that I still feel guilty when reading or knitting or doing something else “unproductive” in the daytime.
-I’m more or less retired as my only work now is making things for my shop here.
+I’m more or less retired as my only work now is making things for my shop (Update: I’m now fully retired and my shop is closed).

 Anyway, I love my libraries.
 Yes, plural: our wee library here in the Gore’s Landing Community Hall, the Cobourg library and the Port Hope library.
 My book selections range all over the place and I’ve even been known to read the odd mystery (have you read Louise Penny’s books?), something I poo-pooed for a long time.
 I got rid of my television years ago so get DVDs from the libraries, too.
 My iMac has a bigger screen than my old tv.